echolang/docs/language/structs.md

 ## private

-`private` restricts a property to the type's own bodies:
+`private` restricts a member, property or method alike, to the type's own bodies:

 ```echo
 struct ZPM